Palermo Anti-Mafia Tour

 Tour Details

-We'll meet at the scheduled time in front of the Teatro Massimo in Palermo, at Piazza Guiseppe Verdi, to start a tour dedicated to civil mobilization against organized crime.
+We'll meet at the scheduled time in front of the Teatro Massimo in Palermo, at Piazza Guiseppe Verdi, to start a tour dedicated to civil mobilisation against organised crime.

-After observing the Teatro Massimo from the outside, we'll head towards Piazza Beati Paoli, which shares its name with a secret sect mentioned by Luigi Natoli.
-We'll analyze the alleged link between the sect and Cosa Nostra and continue to the Mercato del Capo, which is said to have hidden paths used by the Beati Paoli.
+After observing the Teatro Massimo from the outside, we'll head towards Piazza Beati Paoli, associated with the secret sect from Luigi Natoli's novel.
+We'll explore the alleged connection between the sect and Cosa Nostra and continue to the Mercato del Capo, believed to have hidden paths used by the Beati Paoli.

-Our next stop will be the Piazza della Memoria, where we'll see the memorial dedicated to the magistrates killed by the Mafia.
-We'll then visit Palermo Cathedral to address the relationship between the Mafia and the Church.
-Do you know the story of Don Pino Puglisi?
+Our next stop will be the Piazza della Memoria, home to a memorial dedicated to magistrates killed by the Mafia.
+We'll then visit Palermo Cathedral to discuss the relationship between the Mafia and the Church, including the story of Don Pino Puglisi.

-Passing by the Town Hall, once a symbol of the union between Cosa Nostra and politics, we'll go to Piazza Magione, in the Arab quarter of Kalsa, where Falcone and Borsellino spent their childhood.
+Passing by the Town Hall, which was a symbol of the connection between Cosa Nostra and politics, we'll proceed to Piazza Magione in the Arab quarter of Kalsa, where Falcone and Borsellino grew up.

-Along the way, we'll notice the logo of the campaign "Pago chi non paga" (I pay those who don't pay), displayed on shop windows that have rejected the racket, supported by the Addiopizzo Committee, which helps denounce protection money in the city.
+Along the way, we'll notice the "Pago chi non paga" campaign logo on shop windows indicating their rejection of the racket, supported by the Addiopizzo Committee, which encourages denouncing extortion in the city.

-The tour will end after 3 hours at the Fontana Pretoria.
+The tour will conclude after 3 hours at the Fontana Pretoria.

 Prices